Democratic Rep. Tim Ryan to seek open US Senate seat in Ohio

 Former Ohio Treasurer Josh Mandel, former Ohio Republican Party Chair Jane Timken, and Cleveland businesspeople Bernie Moreno and Mike Gibbons are among Republicans who have already entered the race.
 “Hillbilly Elegy” author J.D.
 Vance and several GOP members of Congress are also considering running.

-Portman decided earlier this year not to seek a third term.
+Portman decided earlier this year not to seek a third term, setting up a heated showdown for the seat.

 Republican candidates are vying for former President Donald Trump’s backing for a race likely pivotal in GOP efforts to win back a U.S. Senate majority.